jdavidm/learn-stata/computer-setup.md

 3. Accept the invitation and join the workspace by creating a username.

 ## GitHub
-1. Create an account on GitHub (https://github.com) using the `Sign up for GitHub` form on the right side of the page.
+1. Create an account on [GitHub](https://github.com) using the `Sign up for GitHub` form on the right side of the page.
 2. Send your username to your instructor **via a direct message (DM) on Slack**.
-3. Once your instructor adds you to the course GitHub organization you will receive an email asking you to accept the invitation.
+3. Once your instructor adds you to the course GitHub repository you will receive an email asking you to accept the invitation.
 Click on the link to accept.
 4. Check if this worked